 - The last preloaded graph uses two values at the same time.
 Your pupils have to combine both moves into one long stretching session.

 - If your pupils don't have access to their sets, have them complete their Inventor Notebooks, or assign one of the extension activities that’s been suggested below.
 Most of the extension activities can be done using the data that was collected during the hands-on session

 - Facilitate a sharing session in which your pupils discuss their thoughts and the results of their experiments.
 This can be done using whichever method/tool is the most efficient (i.e. in-person or online).

 - To simplify the process, you can use the assessment rubrics that have been provided.

 Establish a scale that suits your needs, for example:

 Use the following success criteria to evaluate your pupils' progress:

-- The pupils can correlate the movement of a physical device to the line graph it is generating.
+- The pupils are able to correlate the movement of a physical device to the line graph it's generating.

 - The pupils can explain the concepts of pitch, roll and yaw.